rabblerouser/infra/docs/existing_environment.md

 #region: ap-southeast-2
 ```

-## Create an SSH key pair

-If you work with git, you likely have an SSH key pair set up already, otherwise you'll need to create a new pair.
-In
-either case, make sure they're in the usual locations: `~/.ssh/id_rsa` and `~/.ssh/id_rsa.pub`.

 ## Run terraform

 Let's start by checking if the deployed infrastructure is up to date with the infra code: